What is Our Mission?

 We proclaim this statement of welcome to all who have known the pain of exclusion and discrimination in the church or in society and know that everyone’s participation in our ministries enriches us.
 We invite all people to join us in our faith journey toward greater love, understanding, and mutual respect.

 Part of acting on our Inclusivity Statement as a faith community is participating in the Cincinnati Juneteenth Festival Celebration and the Cincinnati Pride Parade.
 Click on the buttons below to explore more about these events:

 Timelines of general conference and HPCUMC actions to find a way forward.

-Check out an interactive timeline of the history of our church!
+Learn more and check out an interactive timeline of the history of our church!